0xJeff1/inception42/README.md

 3. Utilize namespaces to restrict process views and cgroups to limit memory and CPU usage.

 In summary, building a container in Linux requires three essential components: namespaces, chroot, and cgroups.

+the trouble why I would use container is the OS what if I could just seperate the APP and its dependencies that would be much better ok lets find out what is that OS the os is divided in two parts kernel mode and the user mode (a liitle os specification) so the the kernel is already exist on the original operating system so why i wouldnt use it , if i did so then i know that i ran the half way as we know that the kernel is one in all the linux distribution and all the usermode that are added is what specify what kind of linux distribution